 Ironing Out The Facts About Iron

-Iron is responsible for carrying oxygen to our body’s cells, and without it, our cells would starve, our muscles and brain would cease to function and our immune system would no longer be strong enough to serve as our own internal home security system.
+Iron is the spark-plug nutrient, responsible for transporting vital oxygen from the lungs to our organs and tissues.
+Without it, our cells would literally starve, our muscles and brain would cease to function, and our immune system would no longer be strong enough to serve as our own internal army.

 How much iron do we need?

-Generally, men and non-menstruating women should take in about 10 milligrams of iron daily, menstruating or nursing women should have 15 milligrams and pregnant women should consume 30 milligrams per day so both mom and baby’s needs are met.
+Authorities generally recommend men and non-menstruating women consume about 10 milligrams of iron daily, while menstruating or breastfeeding women should have 15 milligrams.
+Pregnant women should consume 30 milligrams per day to ensure both mom and baby’s needs are met .

-In most cases, those numbers are easily reached through a healthy diet, which is why Xtend-Life chooses not to include iron in any of its supplements, in order to prevent potentially dangerous iron overload.
+In most cases, these levels numbers are easily reached through a healthy diet, which is why Xtend-Life chooses not to include iron in any of our supplements, in order to prevent potentially dangerous iron overload.

-With fewer red blood cells on hand to deliver oxygen to the other cells in the body, we become tired, and everyday activities including exercise are more difficult, since our cells and muscles are depleted of the oxygen they need for strength and endurance.
-Fewer red blood cells can also compromise our immune system, putting us at risk of other health conditions.
-(Ref.
-2)
+With fewer red blood cells to deliver oxygen to the other cells in the body, we become tired, and everyday activities (including exercise) are more difficult, as our cells and muscles are depleted of the oxygen they need for strength and endurance.
+Having fewer red blood cells can also compromise our immune system, making us more susceptible to bugs .

-There are also a handful of health issues including celiac disease, Crohn’s disease and the aftereffects of gastric bypass surgery that can cause your body to absorb less iron than it needs.
-(Ref.
-3)
+There are also a handful of health issues including celiac disease, Crohn’s disease and the aftereffects of gastric bypass surgery that can cause your body to absorb less iron than it needs .

 In these rare cases, a physician might recommend a supplement.
-Experts suggest that adults and teens take in no more than 45 milligrams of iron per day, while children under 14 take in no more than 40 milligrams.
+Experts recommend adults and teens take in no more than 45 milligrams of iron per day, while children under age 14 take in no more than 40 milligrams.

-But for most of us, the right mix of iron-rich foods can fill the void without the risk of iron overload associated with iron supplements.
+For most of us, the right mix of iron-rich foods can ensure we meet our needs without the risk of iron overload associated with iron supplements.

-Food offers two different kinds if iron – heme iron, the kind found in meat, poultry and fish, and non-heme iron, which is found primarily in plant foods but also in some meats.
+There are two types of iron available in food – heme iron, the kind found in meat, poultry and fish, and non-heme iron, found primarily in plant foods but also in some meats.

-Heme iron from meat is the form that is more readily absorbed by your body.
-Experts say that we are able to utilize as much as 30 percent of heme iron found in proteins, compared to 10 percent of non-heme iron found in plants.
+Heme iron from meat is much more readily absorbed by your body.
+Experts say that we are able to utilize as much as 30 percent of heme iron found in animal protein, compared to just 10 percent of non-heme iron found in plants.

-That’s not to say that the vegetarians and vegans of the world are destined to be low in iron.
-They just have to be more aware of the foods they’re eating for optimum health.
+Vegetarian or vegan?
+Don’t stress!
+You’re not necessarily destined to be low in iron.
+You just need to be a bit more aware of eating the right foods for optimum health.